adempiere/adempiere-docker/README.md

 After the repository has been cloned follow the steps detailed below.

-* Copy the archive of the ADempiere distribution you want to deploy in the container in the _dist_ directory (es.: ADempiere_390LTS.tar.gz for current 390 release)
+* Copy the archive of the ADempiere distribution you want to deploy in the container in the _postgresql/dist_ directory (es.: ADempiere_390LTS.tar.gz for current 390 release)
 * Open a terminal window.
-* Go to the adempiere-docker/postgresql directory.
+* Go to the _adempiere-docker/postgresql_ directory.
 * From the command prompt, type the following command:

 ```